The Devil in the Dark (Defiance): Reviews

 The reviews for "The Devil In the Dark" were generally positive.

 Rowan Kaiser from The A.V.
-Club gave an A− grade to the episode saying that he wanted to focus on the potential of the show and even if the episode was a little sloppy with "typical early-series issues", there were a few things that it did extremely well.
+Club gave an A− grade to the episode saying that she wanted to focus on the potential of the show and even if the episode was a little sloppy with "typical early-series issues", there were a few things that it did extremely well.
 "Pacing issues, awkward dialogue, uneasiness about how to integrate the video game with the TV show: Those are all things that can and should be resolved in time.
 But intelligently dealing with the setting and how it affects its characters, just three episodes in?
 That's damn impressive, Defiance."

 Lisa Macklem from Spoiler TV gave kudos to the cast for some wonderful performances and stated that the chemistry between Bowler and Leonidas is fantastic.
 "Overall, I really liked this episode, good writing and character development."

 Jim Garner from TV Fanatic rated the episode with 4/5.